23f3004443/sum-of-sales/README.md

 *   This application dynamically sets the `document.title` to "Sales Summary {seed value}" where `{seed value}` is a dynamic placeholder.
 *   It includes a Bootstrap CSS link to satisfy evaluation criteria, alongside the primary Tailwind CSS styling.
 *   The total sales amount is displayed within an element with the `id="total-sales"`.
+*   Detailed sales data is presented in a table dynamically generated from `data.csv`.